bingomanatee/looking-glass-engine-2/README.md

 ## Synchronicity of Actions

 Synchronicity is a "fuzzy" thing in Looking Glass engine.
-The short answer is that LGE is synchronous *until it needs to be.*
+The short answer is that LGE is *both*.

 Actions that return promises are *resolved* and the promise value (if any) updates the state.
-Actions themselves (once processed into the Store object) return a promise -- however if the action itself calls property set actions or any other actions that are not asyncrhonous, then the updates are instant, before the promise is resolved.
+Actions themselves (once processed into the Store object) return a promise -- however if the action itself calls property set actions or any other actions that are not asynchronous, then the updates are instant, before the promise is resolved.

 If you call an asynchronous action *without waiting for the result* and then call a synchromous action then your resolution is *going to be out of order* and will *not* complete